BraisC/betterplace-fe-test/README.md

 2. What issues with it can you spot?
     *Answer*:
     ```
-    We need to bind both 'createOrderOrBillingAgreement' and 'sleepUntilSubmitted' to the component instance as they use 'this' inside them.

     The sleep function doesn't need to be async as it already returns a promise and doesn't use await inside.

     Inside 'createOrderOrBillingAgreement' it would be better to check if isValid before calling 'sleepUntilSubmitted'